open-resources/physics_bank/content/public/004.Kinematics(1D)/Motion Diagrams/Running_Dog/Running_Dog.md

     choice: 'True'
     part1:
       ans1:
-        value: The dog is moving at a constant velocity between t=2s and t=6s
+        value: The dog is moving at the same speed at time t=10s and t=4s
       ans2:
-        value: The dog is moving at the same speed at time t=10s and t=4s
+        value: The dog has an average velocity of 0 m/s between time t=0s and t=8s
       ans3:
         value: The dog is not moving between t=6s and t=10s
       ans4: